ecmwf/earthkit-data/docs/source/concepts/xarray/overview.rst

 .. note::

     By default, :py:meth:`~earthkit.data.indexing.xarray.XarrayMixIn.to_xarray` uses the "earthkit" engine to generate Xarray.
-The previously used :xref:`cfgrib` engine is still available and can be invoked with the ``engine="cfgrib"`` option.
+The previously used :xref:`cfgrib` engine is still available and can be invoked with the ``engine="cfgrib"`` option, it obviously only works with GRIB data.
+No other engines are supported at the moment.

 Using open_dataset()